If you import animals, animal products, fish, feed, plants or organic produce, you need to be aware of certain rules and procedures.

 Live animals, animal products and fish

-Imports of animals (including fish and shellfish) and animal products must be notified in advance to a Border Inspection Post (BIP), and accompanied by health certification.
+Imports of animals (including fish and shellfish) and animal products must be notified in advance to a Border Control Post (BCP), and accompanied by health certification.
 To protect public and animal health in the UK, it is important that you comply with the import rules.

 The rules specify that these goods must: